Nickelodeon Movies: 2010s

-On August 9, 2019, the studio released the first film based on the Nick Jr. animated series Dora the Explorer, titled Dora and the Lost City of Gold.
-Produced by Paramount Players, it is directed by James Bobin.
+On August 9, 2019, the studio released the first film based on Nick Jr.'s Dora the Explorer, titled Dora and the Lost City of Gold.
+Produced by Paramount Players, it was directed by James Bobin.
 It received positive reviews and was a box office success.

 Nickelodeon Movies distributed an original feature called Playing with Fire, starring John Cena, and directed by Andy Fickman.
 The film was released on November 8, 2019.
-It received negative reviews, but was a modest box office success.
+It received negative reviews but was a modest box office success.

 2020s–present

 A third SpongeBob film, Sponge on the Run, was released in Canadian theaters on August 14, 2020, and digitally on Netflix in other territories on November 5, 2020, followed by a release via PVOD and on Paramount+, in the United States, on March 4, 2021, following the COVID-19 pandemic.
-The film is directed and co-written by former writer Tim Hill.
-It is the last SpongeBob film to involve series creator Stephen Hillenburg, who died on November 26, 2018, from ALS.
+The film was directed and co-written by former writer Tim Hill.
+It was the last SpongeBob film to involve series creator Stephen Hillenburg, who died on November 26, 2018, from ALS.

-On May 19, 2019, a film based on PAW Patrol—a Canadian series aired by Nick Jr. in the United States—was announced.
+On May 19, 2019, a film based on Paw Patrol—a Canadian series aired by Nick Jr. in the United States—was announced.
 The film was produced in Canada by Spin Master Entertainment, with Nickelodeon Movies signing on to present the film internationally.
 Unlike previous films from Nickelodeon Movies, the copyright to PAW Patrol: The Movie is not owned by Paramount, with Spin Master owning the copyright and Paramount/Nickelodeon only serving as distributors.
 The film was directed and co-written by Cal Brunker, and it was released in both Canada and the United States on August 20, 2021, and simultaneously streaming on Paramount+.
 The film received positive reviews and was a box office success.

-Additionally, the studio also released two direct to streaming movies: The Loud House Movie, a film adaptation based on Nickelodeon's popular Nicktoon of the same name for Netflix that is produced by British Film Institute, which was released on August 20, 2021, the same day as the PAW Patrol movie.
+Additionally, the studio also released two direct to streaming movies: The Loud House Movie, a film adaptation based on Nickelodeon's popular Nicktoon of the same name for Netflix, which was released on August 20, 2021, the same day as the Paw Patrol movie.
 The film received praise for animation, acting and songs though some criticized the plot.
 The other film, The J Team, a musical comedy starring JoJo Siwa was released on Paramount+ on September 3, 2021, as an original film.

-Paws of Fury: The Legend of Hank, directed by Rob Minkoff and Mark Koetsier and starring Michael Cera, Ricky Gervais, Mel Brooks, George Takei, Aasif Mandvi, Gabriel Iglesias, Djimon Hounsou, Michelle Yeoh, Kylie Kuioka, and Samuel L. Jackson was released theatrically on July 15, 2022 in the United States and other territories.
+Paws of Fury: The Legend of Hank, directed by Rob Minkoff and Mark Koetsier and starring Michael Cera, Ricky Gervais, Mel Brooks, George Takei, Aasif Mandvi, Gabriel Iglesias, Djimon Hounsou, Michelle Yeoh, Kylie Kuioka, and Samuel L. Jackson was released theatrically on July 15, 2022, in the United States and other territories.